UNSW-CEEM/nempy/README.md

 ### Contributing
 Contributions via pull requests are welcome.
 Contributions should; follow the PEP8 style guide (with exception of line length up to 120 rather than 80), ensure that all existing automated tests continue to pass (unless you are explicitly changing intended behavour, please highlight this in your pull request description), implement automated tests for new features, and provided doc strings for public interfaces.

-### Get in touch
-This project is being lead by Nick Gorman, a PhD candidate at the University for New South Wales and the Collaboration on Energy and Environmental Markets (CEEM).
-As part the project we hope to engage with and support prospective users of the software.
-Feel welcome to get in touch if you have any questions, want to provide feed back, have a feature request, are interested in collaborating or just want to discuss this project.
-You can contact Nick via n.gorman at unsw.edu.au.

 ## Installation
 Installing nempy to use in your project is easy.